 Local Travel Events

 If you’re in the USA, major cities often host an annual travel show where you can meet with people in booths and get information on their specific destination or tour.
 There are also informative talks from travel editors, writers, and TV hosts.
-The New York Times Travel Show is coming up January 8 to 10 and Allianz Global Assistance is even giving away a free trip to New York City to check it out.
-The winner will receive airfare, hotel, free admission, a city tour with Pauline Frommer, and a goody bag with more prizes.
-Sign up here by December 4 to enter.
+The New York Times Travel Show is each January and Allianz Global Assistance was even giving away a free trip to New York City to check it out as I wrote this.
+The Los Angeles one is a month later.

 Now that we have DVRs and a half dozen streaming services to use on our TV, we don’t have to wait for specific TV shows at specific times.
 That means if you want to see what it’s like to explore the Galapagos Islands, you can just do a search and grab the popcorn.
 You can record upcoming shows from the Travel Channel, BBC, National Geographic Channel, and others on destinations you’re considering.